HatTrickLabs/txt/README.md

 - The value of $ changes every time scope changes and can be used within any template tag.
 - The ..\ operator can be used to walk backwards through scope chain.
-- Whithin the *{#each}* block from the example in this section, a tag can reference the outer each block scope by walking back one level *{..\Employeee}*.
+- Whithin the *{#each}* block from the example in this section, a tag can reference the outer each block scope by walking back one level *{..\Employee}*.
 Declaring variables is a better way of accessing outer scope and is described in detail within the next section.

-## Variable Declaration, Assignment/Re-assignment and Usage
+## Variable Declaration
-The variable declaration tag is used to declare and store a local variable.  *{?var:xyz=$.Name}* declares a local variable named xyz and sets it's value to $.Name *(this.Name)*.
+The variable declaration tag is used to declare and store a local template variable.  *{?var:xyz=$.Name}* declares a local variable named xyz and sets it's value to $.Name *(this.Name)*.
 The assignment portion of the variable declaration tag is optional.
 The variable declaration tag *{?var:abc}* simply declares a variable and leaves the value equal to null.
 Once a variable has been declared it can be reassigned via the variable reassignment tag *{?:xyz = "hello"}*.
 The *var* keyword is left out when reassigning.

 ##### Data:
 ```c#